Videovision Entertainment

 Production

-Across South Africa, the United States, the United Kingdom, Canada and Hong Kong, with an aggregate budget value in excess of one billion rand.
-From the first anti-apartheid feature shot on South African soil to a Golden Globe and an Academy Award nomination, the production slate is the spine of the house.
+Across South Africa, the United States, the United Kingdom, Canada and Hong Kong, with an aggregate budget value of more than one billion rand.
+The slate runs from the first anti-apartheid feature shot on South African soil to a Golden Globe and an Academy Award nomination.

 • Place of Weeping (1986) to Mandela: Long Walk to Freedom (2013)